 Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees or court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 The typical disbursements are outlined below.
 Additional disbursements are occasionally required, at which point we would notify you accordingly.

 Office Copies for the Grant of Probate (per copy)

 Bankruptcy Search fee (per beneficiary)

-Post in the London Gazette (approx. if required)
+Notice in the London Gazette (approx. if required)

 There are various factors that will affect any Inheritance Tax due on an estate, including the size of the estate and any measures that were put in place by the deceased to limit the estates tax liability.